 Question: When should I book my trip and what is the payments terms?.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
 We will, of course, make every effort to accommodate last minute bookings.

 And regarding the deposit, we prefer 20% advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
 And the rest of the payment can be made after your arrival in Nepal.

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porter carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.Question: How much distance do I walk each day?
+As we are a responsible trekking tour operator agency, each of our porters carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.

 Answer: When walking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
-As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls ?
+As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.

-Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?
+Question: How much additional money do I need per day?.

 Answer: You can allocate US$ 08 – 10 for lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

 The above itineraries are subject to change due to condition beyond our control.
 This is a Guideline showing tentative camp night stops.
 Physical, technical and natural condition may change this above itineraries.